Update: July 13th, 2026 *

-The last decade (+) has been very difficult with the loss of my main income with the 2008 recession, then relocating to the west coast, followed by an almost 6-year wait for a double lung transplant (non-smoker).
+The last decade, after relocating to the west coast, followed by an almost 6-year wait for a double lung transplant (non-smoker).
 My recuperation has allowed me much time to continue reviewing newly found sources of shipwreck information.

 The future of Northern Maritime Research is a secure cloud-based database with the capability of creating interactive maps based on requested records (having spent the last 15 years adding latitude-longitude coordinates to as many records as possible).
-This will be a subscription-based service with proceeds going to an educational institution offering programs in Marine History, etc. The selected institution (suggestions being considered) will then disperse the funds for field research projects.
+This will be a subscription-based service with donstions going to an educational institution offering programs in Marine History and Marine Archaeology etc. The selected institution (suggestions being considered) will then disperse the funds for field research projects.

 If you have any suggestions for the future of Northern Maritime Research, please email me at info@NorthernMaritimeResearch.com